 - Involving service users potentially leads to more accessible and acceptable health services, health research of greater quality and clinical relevance, and greater uptake of findings (Nilsen et al 2006).

-- Medical professionals are socialized to view themselves as authorities.
-See section: Concepts of Health and Illness: Section 2: Sociological Conceptualisation of Medical Knowledge and Power.
+- Medical professionals are socialised to view themselves as authorities.
+See module 4a Concepts of Health, Wellbeing and Illness, and Aetiology of Illness, Section 2: Sociological Conceptualisation of Medical Knowledge and Power.

 - Involving users may make health interventions or research projects longer and costlier.